Marie Bouzková: 2024: First WTA 500 final

 Bouzková reached the final at the Washington Open defeating three Americans, qualifier McCartney Kessler, Taylor Townsend and wildcard Robin Montgomery, and then upset top seed Aryna Sabalenka, before ultimately losing to Paula Badosa in three sets.

 As top seed at the Jiangxi Open, Bouzková overcame Alexandra Eala, lucky loser Yao Xinxin and fifth seed Kamilla Rakhimova to reach the semifinals, where she lost to eventual champion Viktorija Golubic.

 2025: Second Prague title

 Bouzková defeated wildcard entrant Talia Gibson, seventh seed Jeļena Ostapenko and tenth seed Victoria Azarenka to make it through to the quarterfinals at the Brisbane International, at which point her run was ended by world No. 1 and eventual champion, Aryna Sabalenka.

 As top seed at the Copa Colsanitas, wins over qualifiers Aleksandra Krunić and Raluca Șerban saw her reach her second quarterfinal of the year, where she faced another qualifier, Katarzyna Kawa, but this time lost in three sets.

-In July on home clay at the Prague Open, Bouzková claimed her second career title, having previously won the same event in 2022, by defeating qualifier Gao Xinyu, lucky loser Lucrezia Stefanini, ninth seed Ann Li and Tereza Valentová to reach the final which she won in three sets against top seed Linda Nosková.
+In July on home clay at the Prague Open, Bouzková claimed her second career singles title, having previously won the same event in 2022, by defeating qualifier Gao Xinyu, lucky loser Lucrezia Stefanini, ninth seed Ann Li and Tereza Valentová to reach the final which she won in three sets against top seed Linda Nosková.

-Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, Hopman Cup, United Cup and Olympic Games are included in win–loss records.

-Singles

-Current through the 2025 French Open.